syncthing/docs/users/stdiscosrv.rst

 - SSL certificate/key configured for the reverse proxy.
 - The "X-Forwarded-For" HTTP header must be passed through with the client's real IP address.
+- The "X-Client-Port" HTTP header should be passed through, containing the client's real connection port.
 - The "X-SSL-Cert" HTTP header must be passed through with the PEM-encoded client SSL certificate.
 This will be present in POST requests and may be empty in GET requests from clients.
 If you see syncthing-discosrv outputting